Aryna Sabalenka wins 3rd straight title in Abu Dhabi - WHIZ News

 ABU DHABI, United Arab Emirates (AP) — Aryna Sabalenka won her third straight tour title and 15th straight match by beating Veronika Kudermetova 6-2, 6-2 Wednesday in the Abu Dhabi Open final.

-The fourth-seeded Belarusian, who won indoor tournaments in Ostrava and Linz at the end of last season, last lost in the fourth round of the French Open in October.
+The fourth-seeded Belarusian, who won indoor tournaments in Ostrava and Linz at the end of last season, last lost in the third round of the French Open in October.

+“I was doing everything I could in each match from the beginning (in Abu Dhabi) and I’m happy to start the season with a title,” Sabalenka said.
+“I’m going to Australia, I’m confident with one thing, that I will do everything I can to win matches.”

 Sabalenka will rise three places to seventh in the rankings.
 She is 9-4 in career finals and 6-0 in the last 16 months.
 Kudermetova was playing in her first tour final.

-Note: This story has been corrected to show that Sabalenka lost in the third round of the French Open in October, not the fourth.